Lead and Copper

 Small and Medium Systems

-There is no cost to the water systems for this assistance.
+New Hampshire small and medium community (CWS) and non-transient non-community (NTNC) water systems with less than 1,700 service connections were paired with one of four consulting firms to assist them in complying with EPA’s LCRR by the federal deadline of October 16, 2024.
+There was no cost to the water systems for this assistance.
 Check your water system's assigned consultant.
-Please note newly activated or reclassified systems that are not included in the assigned consultants list are responsible for complying with LCRR as part of the design review process and will not be assigned a NHDES-hired consultant.
+Please note newly activated or reclassified systems that are not included in the assigned consultants list are responsible for complying with LCRR/I as part of the design review process and will not be assigned a NHDES-hired consultant.
+Arcadis, Hazen and Sawyer, Northeast GIS and Underwood Engineers worked directly with each water system to create and submit their service line inventory by the federal deadline.

 Please be reminded that complying with LCRR is ultimately the responsibility of the CWS and NTNC water system owner.
 Water system staff should be communicating to determine which individual is tasked with submitting data to your assigned consultant (or NHDES if you are not assigned a consultant).

-If you have any questions or need more information, please contact DWLead@des.nh.gov or call (603) 271-2513.
+If you have any questions or need more information, please contact DWLead@des.nh.gov or call (603) 271-5927.

 Learn More About Lead Funding

 - Lead Drinking Water State Revolving Fund (DWSRF) Loan Application – Eligible expenses include work related to LSL investigations and full-service line replacements.
 Authority to borrow is required.
-Applications are open year-round and provide approximately 70% loan forgiveness for eligible applicants.
+Applications are open year-round and provide loan forgiveness for eligible applicants.

 NHDES may require that a water system undertake corrosion control activities if lead and/or copper are found at specific levels.
 The Lead and Copper Rule requires community and non-transient, non-community water systems to conduct tests to determine if lead and copper are present in high levels at the consumer's tap.
 The action levels are 0.015 milligrams per liter (mg/L) for lead and 1.3 mg/L for copper.
 Water systems are required to share the results of the lead samples with their consumers at the location where they were collected (known as Consumer Notification).
 The consumers need to be given information about the results, health effects, exposure routes and contact information.
 Water systems must also send a copy of the letter to NHDES and certify to this office that it was distributed in accordance with the rules.
 NHDES provides the following resources for public water systems: